kavehzare98/Folder-Cleanup-Utility/Documentation.md

 ### Notes:

-- The script ignores hidden files (those starting with a dot `.`) in the Downloads directory.
+- The script ignores hidden files (those starting with a dot `.`) in the directory.
 - File extensions are case-sensitive.

 ### Disclaimer: